associationforsoftwaretesting/whose/content/en/docs/test-design/black-box-techniques.md

 The rocket would count down, lift off, fly up and away.
 This was our starting black box usage scenario.
 We ran this test over and over at first.
-Then we started to test \"off normal\" scenarios to test the boundary cases.
+Then we started to test "off normal" scenarios to test the boundary cases.
 We tested a countdown that stop just before T=0.
 Tested a countdown that stop right at T=0.
 These were boundaries where we wanted to see how the software-‐‑system worked in different scenarios.
 We of course had many other cases.
-We once counted up how many \"normal\" and \"off normal\" black box scenario cases we had tests for.
+We once counted up how many "normal" and "off normal" black box scenario cases we had tests for.
-About 60% of the testers were off normal (stress cases) and another 20% were \"normal\" but at a boundary.
+About 60% of the testers were off normal (stress cases) and another 20% were "normal" but at a boundary.
-This means only 20 were regular \"normal\" tests.
+This means only 20 were regular "normal" tests.
 We were push the software, even in the black box, to situations that might not be normal, but that the software should handle without bugs.

-## How I\'d recommend someone learn this skill:
+## How I'd recommend someone learn this skill:

 Since the skill is made up of a variety of techniques, as tester must learn the patterns needed to implement the technique.
-To do this one must start with the \"classic\" industry recognized names of these, which include:.
+To do this one must start with the "classic" industry recognized names of these, which include:.

 ➔ Equivalence partitioning
 ➔ Boundary value analysis